-Overnight Shelter: Providing emergency sleeping accommodations for 12 or fewer hours that serves at least one meal and provides supportive services.
+Overnight Shelter: Providing emergency sleeping accommodations for 12 or fewer hours that provides access to at least one meal and provides supportive services.

 Substance Abuse Services: Providing or arranging services for participants to attend NA (Narcotics Anonymous) or other programs to address substance abuse issues.

 Transitional Shelter: Providing shelter, food, and supportive services for up to 24 months.

 Transportation: Transporting or purchasing transportation services, such as bus tokens or taxi fares, for participants to obtain medical care, public assistance, education, training and other services not provided on site.

 Voucher Shelter: Providing emergency shelter on a per diem basis at a nearby hotel or motel when other overnight shelter is not available.
 And also provides supportive services and may provide food.

 - Funding: All funds awarded to a provider must be obligated by the end of the agreement period and expended by the end of the lapse period.

 Funding is based on the submission and approval of an annual Funding Application.
 Plans for funding are evaluated on the basis of provider experience, administrative capacity, need in the geographic area, program services plan and budget.

 Program funding typically runs from July 1 to June 30.
 The Secretary of the Illinois Department of Human Services determines which plans will be funded and the funding amounts, and has final approval on all funding amounts distributed to providers.